ElggConnect/ElggConnect/README.md

 ```

-You find the built application in the directory elggconnect/build/distributions/
+After a successful build process you find the application in the directory elggconnect/build/distributions/

+To build your application for other operating systems, you need to perform the steps above on a desired operating system.

 ## Hints